TRIAL PADDOCKS

 Other relevant comments:

-The owners are interest in exploring the economic and management benefits of increasing the area of lucerne in the farming system.
-Lucerne is a bit more complex to manage than normal pastures and also more challenging to consistently make good quality hay from.
-Windmill and Front Flat paddocks are both well suited to lucerne, so sowing those paddocks down to lucerne is being considered.
-In addition to an occasional grain harvest from crop paddocks, the farm could become self-sufficient for drought feed.
-Increasing the level of intensification should also assist with weed control.
+The owners are very interest in exploring the economic and management benefits of increasing the area of lucerne in the farming system.
+Lucerne is a bit more complex to manage than normal pastures and also more challenging to consistently make good quality hay from in this district.
+Windmill and Front Flat paddocks both have very productive soils, so these paddocks are being considered for lucerne.
+Under good management, lucerne could provide a lucrative income stream.